zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 identity is scattered across three instances: the item itself, and the metal and shape delegatees.

-Actually, this is just one of more problems arising when models use delegation and similar patterns such as decorator, adapter, state, strategy, proxy, bridge.
+Actually, this is just one of several problems arising when models use delegation and similar patterns such as decorator, adapter, state, strategy, proxy, bridge.

 The problem of object schizophrenia is discussed in more detail [here](http://users.jyu.fi/~sakkinen/inhws/papers/Sekharaiah.pdf).